Automattic/wp-calypso/docs/testing/unit-tests.md

 }
 ```

-Now we can pass mock lists, and, as a bonus, test a few more scenarios:
+Because we're passing the list as an argument, we can pass mock  `validValuesList` values in our tests and, as a bonus, test a few more scenarios:

 `expect( isValueValid( 'hulk', [ 'batman', 'superman' ] ) ).toBe( false );`